 An APGAR score of less than 7 is an indication that the newborn is in need of medical attention.
 The lower the score, the more the help needed to survive outside the womb of the mother.
-Scores between four and six indicate the need for breathing assistance and score of less than four is a call for prompt, lifesaving measures.
+Scores between 4 and 6 indicate the need for breathing assistance, and a score of less than 4 is a call for prompt, lifesaving measures.

 A lower APGAR score is not necessarily indicative of long-term health problems.
 It is not a predictor of the future health of the child.

 Common causes for a low APGAR score are: